ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Is Malate better than Citrate?

 Magnesium Malate and Magnesium Citrate are both classified as Secondary Form by FormulaForge.
-Their bioavailability ratings are good (S2) and good (S2) respectively.
+Their bioavailability ratings are good and good respectively.
 The choice between them depends on individual factors and your healthcare provider's recommendations.

 How much Malate should I take compared to Citrate?